TuanUR/cross-blockchain-token-swap/README.md

       ✓ 3) Anna claims the Ben tokens with the secret (712ms) ✓ 4) Ben claims the Anna tokens after seeing the publicly available secret (372ms) Test the refund scenario:
-      ✓ Cross chain swap is set up with 5sec timeout on both sides (6855ms)
+      ✓ Cross-chain swap is set up with 5sec timeout on both sides (6855ms)

   6 passing (14s)